HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - worker_threads
   - Atomics
   - High resolution clock
-  - Callback hell
+  - Callback hell: 🖐️ used
-  - Promise hell
+  - Promise hell: 🖐️ used
   - ref() and unref()
-  - Error handling in async code
+  - Error handling in async code: 🖐️ used
   - Better stack traces with return await
-  - JSON: streaming serialization
+  - JSON: streaming serialization: 🖐️ used
   - promisify
   - callbackify
-  - AsyncLocalStorage
+  - AsyncLocalStorage: 👂 heard
-  - AsyncResource
+  - AsyncResource:
 - Techniques
-  - async.js library
+  - async.js library: 🖐️ used
   - RxJS library
   - Async composition
-  - Promise.all
+  - Promise.all: 🖐️ used
   - Promise.allSettled
   - Promise.race
   - Promise.any